 Most properties that I come across in the auction rooms of the UK need renovating to a greater or lesser degree.
 Being able to spot what is just a cosmetic problem and what is going to be costly to sort out, is a great thing to be able to do.
 Here is my Top 10 list of things to concentrate on when viewing a property and assessing its merits as a renovation project.

-One of the joys of owning a period home is the beautiful period features that it has to offer.
-Whether it be exposed wooden ceiling beams, dainty etched glass panels in doors, ornate cornicing or grand fireplaces, very often it is the trove of period treasures that gives a property its distinct character.
+One of the joys of owning an older home is the beautiful period features that it has to offer.
+Whether it be exposed wooden ceiling beams, dainty etched glass panels in doors, ornate cornicing or grand fireplaces, very often it is period treasures that gives a property its distinct character.

 I remember my grandparent’s ‘bathroom’ was a tin bath in front of the fire and an outdoor loo that used to freeze your bit’s off!
 A far cry from today’s modern bathrooms, which are so sophisticated that doing the morning ablutions, becomes quite an experience.